iamjerrchen/twitter-writes-the-news/README.md

 ## Brainstorm:
 - User inputs keyword
-- Use twitter real-time tweet API to create headline and story
+- Application uses real-time tweets to create a headline and story based off of the tweets
-- Locally developed (for time being)
+	- Real-time tweet API used
+- Hosted locally
-- Develop in Python 2
+- Developed in Python 2

 ### Module explanation
 #### main